amehta8131/lux-watch-proj/README.md

 2. Open watches_analysis.ipynb in Google Colab or Jupyter Notebook
 3. Update the dataset URL in Section 1 with your own raw GitHub link
 4. Run all cells in order
+5. If you would just like to view the code and results, you can find it in watches_analysis.ipynb

 ## Author
 Aakash Mehta